kevoreilly/CAPEv2/docs/book/src/usage/packages.rst

     * ``archive``: used to run and analyze **archives such as ISO, VHD and anything else that 7-Zip can extract**.

+        *NB*: Passing ``file=`` as a task option will ensure that the entire archive is passed to the victim VM and extracted there, prior to executing files of interest within in the extracted folder.

         **Options**:
             * ``file``: specify the name of the file contained in the archive to execute.
 If none is specified, CAPE will try to execute *sample.exe*.
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.